osrf/buildfarm-tools/playbook/buildfarmer/README.md

 Every buildfarmer should follow the priorities defined for triaging issues.

-1. Keep the buildfarms up and running (build.ros2.org, build.osrfoundation.org, ci.ros2.org, etc.)
+1. Keep the buildfarms up and running (build.ros.org, build.ros2.org, build.osrfoundation.org, ci.ros2.org)
 2. Keep enough machines to handle current demand for CI
 3. Check build regressions
 4. Check test regressions

 For items 1 and 2 refer to the [priorities document](../../docs/priorities.md#priorities) items 1 and 2.